-Niche Academy eliminates the cost of maintaining tutorials on your own, while the maintenance may cost less than the $50,000 listed above, you'll need the same skill set and you'll need to have someone that makes it a top priority.
-We are constantly updating our tutorials as library continue to eResources evolve over time.
+Niche Academy eliminates the cost of maintaining tutorials on your own.
+While the maintenance may cost less than the $50,000 listed above, you'll need the same skill set and you'll need to have someone that makes it a top priority.
+We are constantly updating our tutorials as library eResources continue to evolve over time.

 Avoid the cost of up to $1000/yr for custom coding on your website to create video tutorial integrations.
 Niche Academy provides 7 different kinds of tutorial widgets that can be seamlessly integrated into your website in 10 minutes or less, completely covered by Niche Academy Support.